Dany2002-hub/5-port_NoC_Router/README.md

      ![2022-10-26 (7)](https://user-images.githubusercontent.com/76448256/198037528-41d56c63-bbe5-48cb-a042-8418ea509639.png)
 4) Here, the "src" and "des" represent the source and destination router respectively.
 5) In the Core design code, I have parameterized the number of flits as 'n'.
-6) FIFO (First-In-First-Out) Buffer is a read/write memory array that collects the generated flits and automatically keeps track of the order in which flits enter into the module and reads the flits out in the same order.
+6) FIFO (First-In-First-Out) Buffer is a read/write memory array that collects the generated flits and reads the flits out in the same order to the Crossbar.
-7)
+7) The FIFO has k+1 entries (as parameterized in the FIFO design code) with 16 bits wide.
+8) The Crossbar will transfer the flits from one FIFO buffer to another on the basis of Route Compute and Switch Arbiter Unit.
+9) The Route Compute Unit determines the output port of a flit on the basis of its source and destination address.
+I have used XY Routing algorithm.
+10) The Switch Arbiter Unit (here the arbitration policy is Round Robin)